Gajus - Fotolia

-A call center monitoring program can help businesses support the transition of the call center from an expense center to a strategic asset by ensuring representatives effectively resolve customer issues and capture customer feedback.
+A call center monitoring program can help businesses transition the call center from an expense center to a strategic asset by ensuring representatives effectively resolve customer issues and capture customer feedback.

-Many organizations have basic quality monitoring programs but often struggle with transitioning to a more advanced one.
+Many organizations have a basic quality assurance (QA) monitoring program, but often struggle with transitioning to a more advanced one.
 Businesses must identify the benefits of an advanced monitoring program and implement some key best practices to support this journey.

 What is a call center monitoring program?

-An advanced quality monitoring program provides two additional key benefits:
+An advanced QA monitoring program adds two key initiatives:

-- the opportunity to determine why customers call and facilitate action plans to address the root cause of the customer inquiries; and
+- determining why customers call and facilitating action plans to address the root cause of customer inquiries; and

-- the opportunity to analyze tools that agents use to resolve customer issues and identify potential enhancements to those tools to improve the agent experience and provide more accurate and timely responses to customers.
+- analyzing the tools that agents use and identifying potential enhancements to those tools to improve the agent experience and provide more accurate and timely responses to customers.

 Technology necessary to support an advanced call center monitoring program

-The foundation of a successful advanced quality monitoring program is a strong basic quality monitoring program.
+The foundation of a successful advanced QA monitoring program in call centers is a strong basic program.

-Call monitoring software is a necessity in a basic quality monitoring program, enabling a team of analysts to listen to a sample of recorded phone calls the contact center receives and score each one using an electronic form.
+Call monitoring software -- such as Zendesk, Five9 and Talkdesk -- is necessary in a basic quality monitoring program and enables a team to listen to a sample of recorded phone calls and to then score each one using an electronic form.

-The ability to capture the screens that contact center agents use is also critical to support a basic quality monitoring program.
+The ability to capture contact center agents' screens is also critical to support a basic quality monitoring program.
 Screen captures enable analysts to: